nettypurr/sinuous-packages/sinuous-trace/readme.md

 Use `h()`, `api.add()`, and `api.rm()` instead of more manual ways of handling components (or using other libraries like jQuery).
 If you use Sinuous normally you'll be fine.
-For instance,
+For instance:

 ```tsx
 const Page = () =>